Benon Sevan: Biography

 Born into an Armenian-Cypriot family in Cyprus, Sevan was educated at the prestigious Melkonian Educational Institute in Nicosia.
 He obtained a BA in History and Philosophy at Columbia College, New York City, and a further degree from the School of International and Public Affairs at Columbia University.

 He joined the United Nations in 1965 and worked, among other places, for a U.N.-administered plebiscite in West Irian, as well as on issues related to prisoners of war in the Iran-Iraq conflict.
-From 1982 to March 1988 Sevan was Secretary of the United Nations Economic and Social Council (ECOSOC).
-In April 1988 he was appointed director and senior political advisor to the Secretary-General's representative on the Afghan conflict.
-In January 1991 the Secretary-General appointed him to head the Office coordinating humanitarian aid to Afghanistan.
-On April 15, 1992 as Afghan president Mohammad Najibullah readied his resignation amidst the collapse of his government, Sevan flew alone to Kabul to escort Najibullah into exile.
+From 1982 to March 1988, Sevan was Secretary of the United Nations Economic and Social Council (ECOSOC).
+In April 1988, he was appointed director and senior political advisor to the Secretary-General's representative on the Afghan conflict.
+In January 1991, the Secretary-General appointed him to head the Office coordinating humanitarian aid to Afghanistan.
+On April 15, 1992, as Afghan president Mohammad Najibullah readied his resignation amidst the collapse of his government, Sevan flew alone to Kabul to escort Najibullah into exile.
 However, as Najibullah approached the airport, his car was blocked by militia forces loyal to Abdul Rashid Dostum.
 Najibullah quickly backtracked into the city and took refuge at the Kabul UN compound (where he was to remain for the next four years, until the Taliban took control and killed him).

-Later in July 1992 he was named Assistant Secretary-General in the UN Department of Political Affairs.
+Later in July 1992, he was named Assistant Secretary-General in the UN Department of Political Affairs.
 But Sevan came to world attention as investigations began into the Oil-for-Food Programme.
 Sevan reportedly accepted bribes from Saddam Hussein in the form of oil vouchers, and allowed Saddam to garner $11 billion for military and other uses which violated the UN sanctions against his regime, even as Sevan tried to persuade the United Nations Security Council to make concessions to the Iraqi regime.

-In August, 2003, in the Canal Hotel Bombing :
+On August 19, 2003, Sevan was wounded in the Canal Hotel Bombing.